Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 changes the bot's display/profile name.

 Options:

 - command - defaults to "!name"

 ### `SetStatusTrigger`

-changes the bot's status between online, away, snooze, etc. - options: statuses {online,busy,away,snooze,trade,play,offline}.
+changes the bot's status between online, away, snooze, etc.

 Options:

 - command - defaults to "!status"
 - statuses - object defining statuses.
 See the trigger to see how they work.